-This recipe doesn’t have to be hard or complicated, all you need to do is dedicate 30 minutes to meal prepping ahead of time to have a veggie-packed lunch all weekend long!
-Summer is just around the corner, so it is a perfect time to enjoy a cold salad for lunch.
+This recipe doesn’t have to be hard or complicated, all you need to do is dedicate 30 minutes to meal prepping ahead of time to have a veggie-packed lunch all week long!
+Summer is just around the corner, so it is a perfect time to enjoy a cold salad for lunch or even dinner.

 The inspiration for dish came earlier this week when I found this in the fridge:

 My husband is a very talented chef, so it is no surprise to come home to new and unique things in the fridge.
 This week, it was fish sauce.